How to configure a primary or master authoritative name server

 Configuring the primary authoritative name server

 On the RHELServer1 system, install the bind and bind-utils packages and open the /etc/named.conf file.
-In this file, add RHELServer1's IP address in the listen-on port 53 option and network address in the allow-query option.
+Add RHELServer1's IP address in the listen-on port 53 option and the network address in the allow-query option.

 These options configure the name server to listen and answer DNS queries from the network 192.168.29.0/24 on the IP address 192.168.29.100.